The resumption of sports competitions after COVID-19 lockdown: The case of the Spanish football league: Results

-As mentioned below, the curves shown in Fig. \ref{fig02} are the mean values $\bar n(t)$ obtained after 1000 simulations of the model.
-While the standard deviation of the mean $\bar n(t)$, $\sigma_{\bar{n}}$, is too small to be distinguished in any of the plots, the standard deviation of $n(t)$, $\sigma_n$, is on the contrary very large --in some cases of the order of the mean $\bar{n}$-- and shows that the evolution of a single process is highly unpredictable.
-To cast some light on this question, in Fig. \ref{fig03} we have plotted the probability function of the accumulated number of infected players $n(t)$ (i.e., probability of obtaining $n(t)=1,2,3...$ accumulated infected players after $t$ days, calculated as the normalized histogram of $10^5$ simulations of the process) when matches and PCR controls are carried out every 7 days (green curve in Fig. \ref{fig02}A) after $t=4$ days, 20 days, and at the end of the league ($t=78$ days).
-In the first days of the competition, the disease starts to spread in the team of the so-far unique infected player.
-As expected, a Poisson distribution approximates accurately its function probability.
-However, the disease soon spreads towards other teams and the function distribution becomes more complex: at moderate values of the time ($t=20$) the probability function presents a {\it hump} that certifies that the curve is in fact the consequence of several spreading processes, that is, the addition of intra- and interteam spreading, plus the potential infections coming from outside the league.
-Finally, when the season reaches its end ($t=78$) the curve already presents several humps, as well as an exponential-like tail, and in fact at that time the standard deviation $\sigma_n$ is almost as large as the mean $\bar n$ (as it is verified in exponential probability density functions).
-Note that, while a normal approximation is not accurate at this time, when $t$ grows substantially (many weeks after the end of the season, not shown) the probability function becomes a Gaussian, as expected from the Central Limit Theorem.
+As mentioned above, the curves shown in Fig. \ref{fig02} are the mean values $\bar n(t)$ obtained after $m=10^4$ simulations of the model.
+While the standard deviation of the mean $\bar n(t)$, $\sigma_{\bar{n}}=\sigma_{n}/\sqrt{m}$, is so small that would be hardly distinguishable from the curves in any of the plots, the standard deviation of $n(t)$, $\sigma_n$, is on the contrary very large --in some cases of the order of the mean $\bar{n}$-- and shows that the evolution of a single process is highly unpredictable.
+To cast light on this question, in Fig. \ref{fig03} we have plotted the probability function of the accumulated number of infected players $n(t)$ (i.e., probability of obtaining $n(t)=1,2,3...$ accumulated infected players after $t$ days, calculated as the normalised histogram of $10^5$ simulations of the process) when matches and PCR controls are carried out every 7 days (green curve in Fig. \ref{fig02}A) after $t=4$ days, 20 days, and at the end of the league ($t=78$ days).
+In the first days of the competition (Fig. \ref{fig03}A), the disease starts to spread in the team of the so-far unique infected player.
+As expected, a Poisson distribution approximates accurately its function probability (note that in this and further calculations of approximations to the data, we subtract the initial infected individual from the series and shift the obtained curve 1 position in the X-axis).
+However, the disease soon spreads towards other teams and the function distribution becomes more complex: at moderate values of the time ($t=20$, Fig. \ref{fig03}B) the probability function presents a {\it hump} that certifies that the curve is in fact the consequence of several spreading processes, that is, the addition of intra- and interteam spreading, plus the potential infections coming from outside the league.
+Furthermore, when the season reaches its end ($t=78$, Fig. \ref{fig03}C) the curve presents an exponential-like tail, and at that time the standard deviation $\sigma_n$ is almost as large as the mean $\bar n$ (as it is verified in exponential probability density functions).
+Note that, while a normal approximation is not accurate at the end of the league, when $t$ grows substantially (many weeks after the end of the season, and therefore not shown) the probability function becomes a Gaussian, as expected from the Central Limit Theorem.